passagemath/passagemath-pkg-dual-pairs/README.md

 dual_pairs
 ==========

-A Sage package for computing with dual pairs of algebras.
+A SageMath package for computing with dual pairs of algebras.

 Author